"We want to make a difference as a group"

 For example?

-I think there is still a lot of catching up to do when it comes to promoting real laboratories.
-Granting legal freedom to test business models, I find important, but still underrepresented in the current draft.
-Another point is the time limit for employee shareholdings.
+I still see a need to catch up when it comes to promoting real-world laboratories.
+I think granting legal freedom to test business models is important, but still underrepresented in the current draft.
+Another point is the time limit for employee participation.
 I think this is too strict.

-What effect will such a statement by the circle really have in the end?
+What effect will such a statement from the circle really have in the end?

 In the end, the parliament is decisive in our political system.
-And the advantage of our circle is: What we discuss, we can carry into all parliamentary groups.
-We definitely want to make a difference as a group and not just become a visiting circle.
+And the advantage of our group is that what we discuss can be passed on to all parliamentary groups.
+We definitely want to make a difference as a group and not just become a visiting group.

 What do you mean by that?

-We don't want to go around the country and visit a start-up here and there.
-I also don't see this parliamentary group as a framework for making my mark.
-My hope is that we can become a contact point for founders.
-My impression is that many would like to exchange ideas with politicians.
-We could make it easier for them to get in touch with representatives of all parties and they wouldn't have to approach all the parliamentary groups.
+We don't want to tour the country and visit a start-up here and there.
+I also don't see this parliamentary group as a framework for making a name for myself.
+My hope is that we can become a contact point for start-ups.
+My impression is that many people would like to interact with politicians.
+Through us, they could get in touch with representatives of all parties more easily and don't have to approach all the political groups.

 Not that big.
-We actually all agree that the issue of start-ups needs to be given a higher profile than in previous legislative periods.
-And we also all want to see the expansion of state subsidies.
+We actually all agree that the topic of start-ups needs to be given more prominence than in previous legislative periods.
+And we also all want to see the expansion of state funding pots.

-However, one area of conflict is the linking of companies with the world of education, for example through spin-offs from universities.
-This is still frowned upon in Germany, and there is a lot of mistrust, especially from the left.
-We also don't always agree on the issue of employee share ownership.
+One area of conflict, however, is the interlinking of companies with the world of education, for example through spin-offs from universities.
+This is still frowned upon in this country and there is a lot of mistrust, especially from the left.
+We also don't always agree on the subject of employee share ownership.

-We always need a founding spirit to move forward.
+We always need an entrepreneurial spirit to make progress.

 Max Mordhorst

-Your party, the FDP, sees itself as a representative of the founding spirit in politics.
-How much does it actually hurt you that the topic is now in the Green-led Ministry of Economics?
+Your party, the FDP, sees itself as a representative of the entrepreneurial spirit in politics.
+How annoyed are you that the issue is now being dealt with by the Green-led Ministry of Economic Affairs?

-That's a bit annoying, of course.
-But unfortunately the FDP doesn't have an absolute majority yet, so we won't get all the ministries(laughs).
-But seriously, I think a lot of what's happening right now is good, especially in the context of the start-up strategy.
-And many issues, for example when it comes to bureaucracy for startups, are also the responsibility of the Federal Ministry of Finance.
-The digital ministry is also occupied by our party.
-But as a parliament and as a parliamentary group, it's our job to critically monitor the proposals of the ministries anyway, so it's not so important who heads it.
+Of course it's a bit annoying.
+But unfortunately the FDP still doesn't have an absolute majority, so we won't get all the ministries(laughs).
+But seriously: I think a lot of what's happening at the moment is good, especially in the context of the start-up strategy.
+And many issues, for example when it comes to bureaucracy for start-ups, are also dealt with by the Federal Ministry of Finance.
+The Digital Ministry is also occupied by our party.
+However, as a parliament and as a parliamentary group, it is our job to critically monitor the ministries' proposals anyway, so it is not so important who is in charge.

-Other issues are dominating the political agenda right now, such as the energy crisis and the war in Ukraine.
-Are you worried that the foundation issue will be pushed into the background?
+Other issues are currently dominating the political agenda, such as the energy crisis and the war in Ukraine.
+Are you worried that the foundation issue will take a back seat?

-On the contrary, I think it's currently even more important than before.
-After all, we need a basis for all the money we are about to spend.
-And in the long term, we will only have that if there are founders with new ideas to help us overcome the crises.
-We are not a country of administrative economy, we always need a founding spirit to move forward.
+On the contrary, I think it is currently even more important than before.
+After all, we need a basis for all the money we want to spend right now.
+And we will only have that in the long term if there are founders with new ideas to help us overcome the crises.
+We are not a country with an administrative economy, we always need an entrepreneurial spirit to move forward.

-What has to happen in the next few years in the parliamentary group so that you leave the legislative period with the feeling that the work there has been successful?
+What needs to happen in the parliamentary group over the next few years for you to leave the legislative period with the feeling that your work there has been successful?

-A lot will be about the concrete implementation of the start-up strategy.
+It will be a lot about the concrete implementation of the start-up strategy.
 There will be many topics, such as the creation of investment incentives or the consolidation of funding programs.
-If, after the four years, we have turned a screw or two, I will be satisfied.
+If we have turned one or two screws after four years, I will be satisfied.

-Personal details: Max Mordhorst, 26, entered the Bundestag in 2021 on the state list of the Schleswig-Holstein FDP.
+Personal details: Max Mordhorst, 26, entered the Bundestag in 2021 via the Schleswig-Holstein FDP state list.
 There he is a member of the Finance Committee and the Digital Committee, as well as a deputy member of the Tourism Committee.
-Since 2019, the state chairman of the Young Liberals in Schleswig-Holstein.
-He is studying law at Christian Albrechts University in Kiel.
+He has been the state chairman of the Young Liberals in Schleswig-Holstein since 2019.
+He is studying law at the Christian-Albrechts-Universität Kiel.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?